 Mula bandha, the lower lock in yoga, stimulates the sensory-motor and autonomic nervous systems of the pelvic region by tensing the pubococcygeus muscle.

-In Sanskrit, the word 'mula' means 'root', 'deeper', 'rooted'.
-The word 'bandha' means 'knot', 'tie', 'bind', 'contain', 'fix', 'restrain'.
-However, for some reason the translation 'lock' has gained great popularity.
-Thus, Mula Bandha is a root lock for controlling energy through contraction of the pelvic floor muscles.
+In Sanskrit, the word "mula" means "root," "deeper," or "rooted."
+The word "bandha" means "knot," "tie," "bind," "contain," "fix," or "restrain."
+While the translation "lock" has gained popularity, Mula Bandha is more accurately described as a root engagement for controlling energy through contraction of the pelvic floor muscles.

-Mula Bandha is connected to the Muladhara Chakra, which is located in the coccygeal plexus area.
-Here, inside the pelvis, above the perineum, is a space called Kanda, where the energy channels (Nadis) originate and where, according to ancient texts, the Kundalini energy rests5.
+Mula Bandha is connected to the Muladhara Chakra, located in the coccygeal plexus area.
+Within the pelvis, above the perineum, lies a space called Kanda.
+According to ancient texts, this is where the energy channels (Nadis) originate and where the Kundalini energy rests.
+5

-The Mula Bandha connects Prana and Apana, and Nada and Bindu.
-It is undoubtedly the highest accomplishment in yoga1.
+Mula Bandha connects Prana and Apana, and Nada and Bindu.
+It is undoubtedly the highest accomplishment in yoga.
+1

-When performing bandhas, certain muscle groups are contracted.
+Performing bandhas involves contracting specific muscle groups.
 These manipulations affect the endocrine, nervous, respiratory, and circulatory systems.

 Benefits on the Physical Level